Home » Please Offer me a Seat Program

 Our mission is to help disabled Canadians qualify for Disability Tax Credit & CPP Disability Benefits and then maximize their tax refunds & credits.
 In this endeavor, we have worked with thousands of Disabled Canadians and we recognize the difficulties they face in their everyday life.

-In an effort to upgrade the accessibility for disabled customers who need to sit down while traveling in busses, subways, or streetcars, the Toronto Transit Commission has launched a new approach “Please offer me a seat” which will help disabled people.
-This program will offer “Please offer me a seat” buttons and cards to riders who are in need of a seat, especially for those people whose needs may not be so visible to request a seat.
+To upgrade the accessibility for disabled customers who need to sit down while traveling in busses, subways, or streetcars, the Toronto Transit Commission has launched a new approach “Please offer me a seat” which will help disabled people.
+This program will offer “Please offer me a seat” buttons and cards to riders who need a seat, especially for those people whose needs may not be so visible to request a seat.

 Please Offer Me a Seat Program by TTC’s